dovecot/documentation/source/configuration_manual/howto/director_with_lua.rst

 -------------

 This script can use any SQL driver supported by `Lua DBI <https://github.com/mwild1/luadbi>`_.

-If you want to use SQLite, or some other file based database, you can only run this on a single node.
+If you have multiple Dovecot proxies, they all need the same data to route users to the correct backend.
+Therefore, if you use a database engine that supports data replication (such as MySQL or PostgreSQL), you can run the Lua script on each of your proxies.

 You will need `Lua DBI <https://github.com/mwild1/luadbi>`_, and a database driver for it.
 For the shard version, you will need to install `CRC32 library <https://github.com/hjelmeland/luacrc32>`_.